 Step 1.
 Earn a Speech Therapist Degree: Complete a Qualifying Master’s Degree Program in Communicative Sciences and Disorders

-If you don’t have a bachelor’s degree in communicative sciences or disorders, you may still be eligible to apply to the master’s program, but you will need to complete prerequisite courses in SLP fundamentals before beginning the graduate coursework.
+If your bachelor’s degree is outside the field of communicative sciences, you will need to complete prerequisite courses in SLP fundamentals before beginning the graduate coursework.

 Standard prerequisite courses include: